London & Surrey | Complimentary Cake Delivery

 Are vegan cakes healthier than normal cake?

-Vegan means no animal products, but if a cake is heavily processed, it’s still processed, vegan or not.
+Vegan means no animal products or by-products, but if a cake is heavily processed, it’s still processed, vegan or not.

-The main difference with a vegan cake is the lack of core ingedient eggs, but we’re sorry to tell you… just because a cake has no eggs doesn’t put it in the category of “health food"!
+The main difference with a vegan cake is the lack of core ingedients like eggs and butter, but we’re sorry to tell you… just because a cake has no eggs or butter doesn’t put it in the category of “health food"!

 An average cake is a delicious treat to enjoy here and there, and we’re afraid that the vegan version is just the same.
 Not healthier!
-There may well be less saturated fat, but the sugar content is still pretty high and as we know, sugar and health aren’t really best friends.
+There may well be less saturated fat, but the sugar and fat content is still high and as we know, sugar, fat and health don't necessarily go hand-in-hand.

-If you’re making a vegan cake yourself, you’ve got an added advantage of knowing exactly what you’re putting in it, which helps to cut down on any nutritious nasties.
+If you’re making a vegan cake yourself, you’ve got an added advantage of knowing exactly what you’re putting in it, which helps avoiding ultra processed preservatives and additives.

 If you want to bake your own vegan cake, here’s how we made a vegan lemon and pistachio cake at our London bakery - plus all the shenanigans that went along with it!